-Activating All Powers in Sri Lanka Agriculture
+Activating All Powers in Sri Lankan AgricultureG.K.
+Upawansa and Rukman Wagachchi

-G.K.
-Upawansa and Rukman WagachchiThe Buddhist priest was just about leaving the temple of Kataragama in the south of Sri Lanka.
+The Buddhist priest was just about leaving the temple of Kataragama in the south of Sri Lanka.
 When he learned about the aim of our visit, he decided to stay and take time for a lengthy dialogue with us.
 As our aim is to assist farmers to revitalise and to field test ancient knowledge, including its spiritual techniques, we wanted to ask the spiritual leaders for support.
 Monks and priests possess invaluable knowledge about indigenous techniques such as charming water and sand.
 They can also possibly train shamans and village priests and develop methods for testing and valuing traditional practices.
 The priest Mabima Pangananda is knowledgeable about such agricultural rituals as seed selection, preparing land for sowing, and determining the right moments for sowing and harvesting.
 During our visit it became clear that he is very willing to train the village shamans.
 He was pleased with our interest: until recently, agriculturalists were not interested in spirituality.
 In this article, we describe how agriculture in Sri Lanka was essentially an integrated system with crops, trees, livestock and fish.
 Animal and crop production has always been based on three aspects: the relationship with spirits and supernatural beings, astrology, and ecologically-sound practices.
 We will also indicate how we established a system of field experimentation to test and improve indigenous and effective traditional farming practices.
 Sri Lanka is a small pear-shaped island to the south of the Indian sub-continent.
 Altitudes are as high as 3500 meter above sea level giving rise to a varied pattern of rainfall.
 The several different agro-ecological zones range from tropical forests, to highlands and semi-deserts.
 The south and southwest regions receive rainfall throughout the year and are referred to as the Wet Zone.
 The northwest province, the central province, the Uva and the north and eastern provinces make up the dry zone.
 The dry zone receives an average seasonal rainfall of 75 inches.
 The northeast monsoons which provide this rain lasts from October till January.
 The ancient people used the undulating topography to construct wewas or pond-like tanks.
 In these cascading water reservoirs, water overflows from the top most tanks to those lower down and ultimately flows into rice fields below.
 In some cases the chena, an agroforestry type of farm on the highlands, was located above the tanks.
 Cultivation usually began in the highland farms before the onset of the rains.
 The food security situation was such that in spite of the renovation of almost all ancient irrigation schemes and the construction of new schemes, food self-sufficiency remained a distant dream.
 Heavy imports were needed to meet grain requirements.
 This contrasts sharply with the past when the country produced all its food.
 During the first phase of COMPAS, Upawansa of the NGO Ecological Conservation Organisation (ECO) and other members of the network for agricultural revival documented the importance of cosmovision for farmers in different areas of Sri Lanka.
 Workshops were organised in which farmers who apply traditional practices based on their cosmovision as well as other resource persons, priests and monks and NGO officials participated and shared their knowledge and experience.
 Written sources were also consulted.
 ECO's main objective is to offer Sri Lankan farmers alternatives to modern high-tech and chemical agriculture and protect them from exploitation.
 Training programmes in ecological farming have been conducted since 1992 for university lecturers, graduates, NGO officials, farmers and students interested in ecological agriculture.
 The programme deals with indigenous knowledge related to agriculture and includes astrology and the influence of supernatural beings.
-Most of the traditional practices are used extensively in the north central, northwestern, southern and Uva provinces.
-In the north and east they are used as well, but with some variations due to Tamil and Hindu influences.
-In the more developed provinces these practices have largely disappeared due to the extensive use of chemicals.
-Because of the reaction against the use of chemicals, some NGOs are trying to revive these traditional practices.

 In the training sessions on eco-friendly practices, farmers bring up the spiritual practices they find effective.
 The aim is to have farmers testing these indigenous practices so they can be adapted and re-introduced among other farmers.
 The topic of cosmovision was very well received throughout the country and at present there are farmers groups experimenting with spiritual techniques in five different district of Sri Lanka.
 Most of them are being helped by NGOs and staff from the Ministry of Agriculture.
-Sri Lankan agricultural cosmovision3>
+Sri Lankan Agricultural Cosmovision2>

 |